Camiling

 Camiling is one of the fastest-growing towns of Tarlac when it comes to income, economic activities, and cultural heritage.
-The town is also dubbed to be the "Old Lady in the Northwestern province of Tarlac", because it is one of the oldest municipalities created by the Spanish government under the province of Pangasinan where it previously included the former barrio of Mayantoc, San Clemente, and Santa Ignacia.
-The municipality also features cultural antiquity such as its churches, ancestral houses, and ruins.
+The town is also dubbed to be the "Old Lady in the Northwestern province of Tarlac", because it is one of the oldest municipalities created by the Spanish government under the province of Pangasinan where it previously included the former barrios of Mayantoc, San Clemente, and Santa Ignacia.
+The municipality's cultural heritage includes churches, ancestral houses, and ruins.
 However, the baroque church of Camiling has yet to be restored after 20 years since a fire burned its interior.
 The inside of the church, one of the only two Spanish churches left in Tarlac, has become a cesspool for human waste, while the facade (front) and buttresses (side supports) have been occupied by business establishments.
 One buttress has been converted by a business store into a toilet.
 Heritage advocates and Camiling locals have been campaigning for the restoration of the church after the reports came out in March 2018.

 Camiling is the major municipality in north-western Tarlac.
 It is the commercial center of an area composed of about eight towns, and borders the province of Pangasinan.
 It is the gateway to central and western Pangasinan through the Romulo Highway (formerly Highway 13).
 It is also known for its famous "chicharon Camiling" and its green native rice cake called nilubyan.